- What is a Master Trust account and what type of money goes in it?

 I have another subaccount called “long term needs.”
 What are long-term needs?

-Your long-term needs include: education or job training (including books, testing, therapy, tutoring, fees, supplies, equipment, tools, uniforms, safety equipment, attendant care, child care, prepaid college tuition plan) and independent living costs (security deposit, phone, utilities, furniture) and other approved costs.
+Your long-term needs include: education or job training (including books, testing, therapy, tutoring, fees, supplies, equipment, tools, uniforms, safety equipment, attendant care, child care, prepaid college tuition plan), youth and young adult transition services (including financial assistance for expenses related to education, employment, and other training), financial planning for sufficient resources and other approved costs.

 How much money can I have in my account?

 The overall amount of money in the accounts cannot be more than $2,000 if you get an income-based benefit such as SSI.
-If you aren’t sure which type of benefit you get, ask your case manager for a copy of your records.
+If you aren’t sure which type of benefit you get, ask your DCF for a copy of your records.

 How do I get my money if I leave in foster care?